 If you don’t have Play services installed, you can use a third-party Play Store client called Aurora Store.
 Aurora Store has some issues of its own, and some of them overlap in fact with F-Droid.
 Aurora Store somehow still requires the legacy storage permission, has yet to implement certificate pinning, has been known to sometimes retrieve wrong versions of apps, and distributed account tokens over cleartext HTTP until fairly recently; not that it matters much since tokens were designed to be shared between users, which is already concerning.
 I’d recommend against using the shared “anonymous” accounts feature: you should make your own throwaway account with minimal information.

-You should also keep an eye on the great work GrapheneOS does on their future app repository.
-It will be a simple, secure, modern app repository for a curated list of high-quality apps, some of which will have their own builds (for instance, Signal still uses their original 1024-bits RSA key that has never been rotated since then).
-Inspired by this work, a GrapheneOS community member is developing a more generic app repository called Accrescent.
-Hopefully, we’ll see well-made alternatives like these flourish.
+It’s also worth keeping an eye on the great work GrapheneOS does on their future app repository.
+It will serve as a simple, secure, modern app repository, albeit only for a curated list of high-quality apps, some of which will have their own builds (for instance, Signal still uses their original 1024-bits RSA key that has never been rotated since then).